Mastercard/open-banking-reference-application-australia/README.md

 ### 2. Add credentials to the .env file

-Open Banking Reference App needs Sandbox API credentials added in the `.env` file to make the API calls:
+The Open Banking Reference App needs Sandbox API credentials adding to the `.env` file to make the API calls:

 1. Create the `.env` file.
     ```shell